BabylonJS/OldDocumentationSite/content/how_to/scene/Creating_a_custom_loading_screen.md

+---
+PG_TITLE: How To Create a Custom Loading Screen
+---

+# How To Create a Custom Loading Screen

 Starting with Babylon.js 2.3 the loading screen (the screen used when loading assets or a scene) can be changed by the developer.

 To create a new loading screen, you will have to create a simple class, implementing the following interface: